marcnol/pyHiM/docs/source/contributor/build_doc.md

 It's the `__doc__` special attribute of that object.
 To print it, you can use `help()`function.

-Convention : always use `"""triple double quotes"""`.
+Convention: always use `"""triple double quotes"""`.

 There are two forms of docstrings: one-liners and multi-line docstrings.